A Quantitative Study of SMS Phishing Detection: Background

 To measure the effect of different parts of a message on participant decisions, we defined areas of interest (AOI) in each message image and associated user data with clicks in those areas.
 Alsharnouby et al.'s work~\cite{alsharnouby2015phishing} explored grouping user eye tracking data on phishing websites called AOI and measuring how they affect a participant's ability to successfully identify phishing and legitimate websites.
 Participants' performance scores were attributed to these AOI to measure how attention to these areas affected their decision-making.

 We utilized research by Rahman et al.~\cite{rahman2023users} to identify similar AOI in SMS messages.
-In this work, different message attributes, including the sender, entity, method, call to action, and scenario, were measured to determine their impact on susceptibility to smishing attacks.
+In their work, variations within message attributes, including the sender, entity, method, call to action, and scenario, were compared to determine their impact on susceptibility to smishing attacks.
 Here, the sender is the email, phone number, or short code that sent the message.
 The entity is defined as the perceived organization or brand identified in the message content as the message originator.
-The method is how the user is asked to respond or interact with the message, typically through clicking on a URL.
+The method is how the user is asked to respond or interact with the message.
 The call to action is what the message is asking the user to do.
 Finally, the scenario refers to the content of the message that motivates the user to take some action.
-We adapted these attributes as our AOI, drew bounding rectangles around them, and plotted the participant clicks.
-A fake and real message with their corresponding AOI and user clicks can be found in the appendix in Figure \ref{fig:aoi_images}.
+Their results showed that some entities and user actions lead to significantly different rates of users falling for smishing attacks.
+Comparatively, in this current study we look at between the effects of different message attributes on the success rate of smishing attempts.